 Neptune’s Harvest Organic Seaweed Plant Food, 32-Ounce

-This is a nice seaweed product from a company that's been around for awhile.
-Their Organic Kelp Meal is also good.
+This is a nice seaweed product from a company that’s been around for awhile.
+Their organic kelp meal is also good.
 Seaweed is full of natural plant growth hormones and over 70 minerals that improve plant health.
 Kelp is one of the best organic fertilizer options.
-Liquid Kelp is another good option.

 Bioform Liquid Organic Fertilizer 32oz.

-This liquid organic fertilizer contains some good ingredients - molasses, seaweed and fish hydrolysate - but it also contains bone meal, which I no longer recommend due to the potential transmission of prions associated with mad cow disease.
-I'm always kind of on the fence about bone meal, not wanting to totally bash it, but not promoting it either because of the potential problems and because there are better options.
+This liquid organic fertilizer contains some good ingredients – molasses, seaweed and fish hydrolysate – but it also contains bone meal, which I no longer recommend due to the potential transmission of prions associated with mad cow disease and also heavy metal concerns.
+I’m always kind of on the fence about bone meal, not wanting to totally bash it, but not promoting it either because of the potential problems and because there are better options.